Hiredreviews/funnelpy/README.md

 Power users may prefer to use **sigmas** to simply perform the confidence interval calculations and have the flexibility to use these as inputs into their own plots.

+## Warning
+The statistics behind funnel plots assume the underlying data is Normally distributed.
+Please ensure your datapoints are approximately Normal before using this package.

 ## Parameters

 ### `fpy.sigmas(groups, samplesizes, incidents, [length])`